 Bats typically sleep in tight corners and underneath insulation, so detection can be difficult.

-If you find a bat in a room someone has been sleeping in, you can attempt to capture the bat and place in a plastic bag in the freezer.
-Do not kill the bat, as that is illegal in Iowa.
+If you find a bat in a room someone has been sleeping in, you can carefully attempt to capture the bat.
 Contact Iowa Department of Public Health to have the bat tested for rabies and removed.

 Next, get a building inspection performed by a pest control professional to determine bat access points, colony size and amount of damage that may have been done.